 Nip the problem in the bud

-It is so much easier to have the conversation about poor performance before it becomes a big festering problem.
+It is so much easier to have a conversation about poor performance before it becomes a big festering problem.
 Therefore, when you see or hear about some poor performance from one of your team, have the conversation with them sooner rather than later.

 Add in contrasting statements

 Conversations about poor performance can quickly escalate into an emotional mess.
-You aim is to keep the line of communication open.
+Your aim is to keep the line of communication open.
 A good way of doing this is to use contrasting statements, such as: